Updated October 13, 2024

 Terms to Know

 • Pay TV: Pay TV refers to a paid subscription to non-commercial TV programming, usually provided by cable, satellite, and internet TV providers.
 Service providers would offer different channel packages for a monthly fee, and users would select packages based on the number and type of channels they want.
 Many providers require users to sign a contract, but there are some that provide month-to-month subscriptions.
-Certain premium channels, such as HBO, SHOWTIME, STARZ would sometimes need subscriptions of their own.
+Certain premium channels, such as Max, Paramount+ with SHOWTIME, and STARZ would sometimes need subscriptions of their own.

 • HDTV: HDTV stands for high-definition television and refers to digitally broadcasted video.
 Digital format videos are able to fit in higher 720 pixels or 1080 pixels resolution, as compared to traditional analog formats with lower resolution.